cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

 Workflow Visualization And Multiple Inheritance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first parent inherited by a namespace is also used as the collapsible family group when visualizing the workflow.
+The first parent a namespace inherits from doubles as the collapsible family group in workflow UI views and visualization.
 If this is not what you want, you can demote the first parent for visualization purposes, without affecting the order of inheritance of runtime properties:

 .. code-block:: cylc